Hannah Rose Blakeley

 Profile

 Blakeley received her B.A. in interdisciplinary studies and French from Emory University and an MLitt in art history from the University of St Andrews, where she was a Robert T. Jones Memorial Scholar.
-Her master’s dissertation, “Félicien Rops (1833–1898), Realism, and the Female Form,” built on her curation of an online exhibition of Rops’s prints in Emory’s Michael C. Carlos Museum, where she served as an intern.
+Her master’s dissertation, “Félicien Rops (1833–1898), Realism, and the Female Form,” built on her undergraduate curation of an online exhibition of Rops’s prints in Emory’s Michael C. Carlos Museum, where she served as an intern.
 Before beginning her doctoral studies, Blakeley taught English for a year at Die Höhere Graphische Bundes-Lehr- und Versuchsanstalt in Vienna, Austria, through Fulbright Austria.
 In addition to Belgian modernism, her research interests include 19th- and early 20th-century Dutch art, printmaking, miniatures, and text-image relationships.